Bryobium irukandjianum

-Bryobium irukandjianum, commonly known as the small urchin orchid, is an epiphytic or lithophytic clump-forming orchid that has small, fleshy green pseudobulbs, each with two or three leaves and between seven and twelve small, short-lived, whitish to dull pink flowers.
+Bryobium irukandjianum, commonly known as small urchin orchid, is an epiphytic or lithophytic clump-forming orchid that has small, fleshy green pseudobulbs, each with two or three leaves and between seven and twelve small, short-lived, whitish to dull pink flowers.
 This orchid only occurs in tropical North Queensland.

 Description

 Bryobium irukandjianum is an epiphytic or lithophytic herb that forms small, dense clumps with small, oval pseudobulbs 8-12 mm long and wide.
 Each pseudobulb has two or three linear to lance-shaped leaves 50-120 mm long and 6-10 mm wide.
 Between seven and twelve short-lived, self-pollinating, whitish to dull pink, resupinate flowers about 3 mm long and wide are arranged on a flowering stem 10-15 mm long.
 The sepal and petals are about 2 mm long and 0.5 mm wide.
 The labellum is about 1.5 mm long and 1 mm wide with its tip turned down.
 Flowering occurs from October to December.